yontank/JackCompilerP11/README.md

 # Jack Assembler

-This is an assembler for the Nand2Tetris course, capable of translating `.asm` files written in the Hack assembly language into `.hack` binary files that run on the Hack platform.
+This is an assembler for the Nand2Tetris course, capable of translating `.jack` files written in the Hack assembly language into `.vm` byte code files that run on the Hack platform.

 ## 📚 About